 The Yiddish Voices Series

-Yiddish Voices is an exciting new series of translated works that connects today’s readers with Yiddish literature, in its full range of authors, genres, and subject matter.
+Yiddish Voices is an exciting new series of translated works that connects today’s readers with literature that reflects the Eastern European Jewish experience, in its full range of authors, genres, and subject matter.
 Published in partnership with Bloomsbury and the YIVO Institute for Jewish Research, each volume presents a rich and engaging literary work in English translation with a well-matched historian’s introduction, one that is both erudite and readable.
+In Yiddish, the word “Yiddish” means both “Yiddish” and “Jewish”; likewise, the Yiddish Voices series includes translated works from an array of languages—sometimes Yiddish, but at other times Polish, Russian, or Hebrew, among others.
+The series thus captures both the Yiddish and the Yiddish-inflected, the Yiddish voices and Ashkenazi experiences as they came to be embedded in other cultural spheres.
 Expertly curated by Alyssa Quint and Elissa Bemporad, the series is organized to showcase first-time translations of enduring Yiddish texts—memoirs, novels, and plays—from which arise topics and themes that have powerful resonance today.

 The Yiddish Voices Series was prepared for publication with support from the family of Harriet R. Yassky.